osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install OSIsoft Adapter for Modbus TCP using Docker.md

 2. Copy the appropriate Modbus_linux-(x64, arm, or arm64 depending upon platform).tar.gz file to the same directory as the Dockerfile.

+3. Copy the modbusstart.sh script to the same directory.

-3. Run the following command line in the same directory (sudo may be necessary):
+4. Run the following command line in the same directory (sudo may be necessary):

 ```bash
 docker build -t modbusadapter .
 ```

-## Run the Modbus TCP Adapter Docker containers
+## Run the Modbus TCP Adapter Docker container

-### REST access from the local machine from Docker
+### REST access from the local host to the Docker container

 Complete the following to run the container:

-1. Open command line.
+1. Use the docker container image modbusadapter created in the previous step.
 2. Type the following in the command line (sudo may be necessary):

 ```bash